American wigeon: Distribution and habitat

 It is common and widespread, breeding in all but the extreme north of Canada and Alaska and also in the Interior West through Idaho, Colorado, the Dakotas, and Minnesota, as well as eastern Washington and Oregon.
 The conservation status of this bird is least concern.
 The majority of the population breeds on wetlands in the Boreal Forest and subarctic river deltas of Canada and Alaska.
 Although wigeons are found in each flyway, they are most numerous in the Pacific Flyway.
 Key wintering areas here include the Central Valley of California and Washington's Puget Sound.
 Farther east, the Texas Panhandle, the Gulf Coast of Louisiana and Texas, and the Caribbean also support large numbers of wintering wigeons.

 This dabbling duck is migratory and winters farther south than its breeding range, in the southern half of the United States, Idaho, Washington, Oregon, and the Mid-Atlantic coastal region, and further south into Central America, the Caribbean, and northwestern South America.
 It is a rare but regular vagrant to western Europe, and has been observed in significant numbers in Great Britain and Ireland since at least 1958.
+In the United Kingdom, American wigeons are most commonly observed in autumn and winter.

 In 2009, an estimated 2.5 million breeding wigeons were tallied in the traditional survey area—a level just below the 1955–2009 average.
 In recent decades, wigeon numbers have declined in the Prairie Pothole Region of Canada and increased in the interior and west coast of Alaska.
 The American wigeon is often the fifth-most commonly harvested duck in the United States, behind the mallard, green-winged teal, gadwall, and wood duck.

 Behavior

 The American wigeon is a bird of open wetlands, such as wet grassland or marshes with some taller vegetation, and usually feeds by dabbling for plant food or grazing, which it does very readily.
-While on the water, wigeons often gather with feeding coots and divers, and are known to grab pieces of vegetation brought to the surface by diving water birds, so are sometimes called "poacher" or "robber" ducks.
+While on the water, wigeons often gather with feeding coots and divers and are known to grab pieces of vegetation brought to the surface by diving water birds—so are sometimes called "poacher" or "robber" ducks.
 Wigeons also commonly feed on dry land, eating waste grain in harvested fields and grazing on pasture grasses, winter wheat, clover, and lettuce.
 Having a largely vegetarian diet, most wigeons migrate in the fall well before northern marshes begin to freeze.
 The American wigeon is highly gregarious outside of the breeding season and forms large flocks.